 - The efficiency can be higher.

-Features to Look Out For in a Solar Powered Water Pump for Irrigation
+Features to Look out for in a Solar Water Pumps for Irrigation

 The flow rate of a water pump is a measure of the volume of water it can push out per unit time (usually per minute), and it differs from one pump to another.